 These migration tools and programs automate many inventory and remediation steps associated with upgrading your subscription or migrating from another Linux distro.
 While our consultants and services teams have teamed up with certified partners to operationalize migrations from non-Linux OSs.

-Running Red Hat Enterprise Linux 7 (or earlier) isn’t a bad thing—there’s just a lot you’re missing out on.
+Red Hat Enterprise Linux 7 will reach End of Maintenance on June 30, 2024.
 Red Hat Enterprise Linux 8, allows you to take full advantage of all the latest security, automation, performance, cloud, and edge capabilities.

 We developed the Leapp command line utility to help reduce the risk associated with upgrading from Red Hat Enterprise Linux 7 to 8—and to reduce a system administrator’s scope of work at the beginning and end of the upgrade process.
 It helps reduce human errors and makes OS version control less stressful than yesterday’s major OS upgrades.